What is image masking?

 Not entirely obsolete, Rubylith in graphic design and screen printing is still around today.
 Remember the iconic "HOPE" poster of Barack Obama?
 The artist used a combination of digital and analog design techniques, including Rubylith.

 Even though image masking has certainly evolved into the sophisticated process we use now, elements of its predecessor still exist in computer software today.
-The default masking color in Photoshop, Topaz Mask AI, and some other software programs is a red, translucent tint, just like Rubylith.
+The default masking color in Photoshop, Topaz Labs, and some other software programs is a red, translucent tint, just like Rubylith.

 Types of image masking